Void-Ghost000/Hexpylot/FAQ.md

 HexPylot is **not suitable for memory-bandwidth-bound workloads**, such as:
 - simple stencil updates
 - light array operations
-- workloads dominated by memory reads/writes
+- workloads dominated by memory reads and writes

 In these cases, adding more CPU cores will not result in meaningful speedup.

 ---

-## 4. Why doesn’t memory-bound workload scale with more CPU cores?
+## 4. Why don’t memory-bound workloads scale with more CPU cores?

 Because the hardware memory bandwidth becomes saturated.